Wayne Morse Law Fellows FAQ

 We understand that some students have had to earn money to put themselves through college and law school and may not have been able to do unpaid internships or participate in student groups.
 And some first-generation college students may not have had guidance on accessing opportunities that would build their professional resumes.
 Applicants with this type of life experience should mention it in their cover letters.
 The UO Law Career Center can offer suggestions on how to convey the value of the skills you have developed in your life.
 First-year students interested in a Wayne Morse Law Fellowship or in policy work who have focused their free time on activities unconnected to policy, law, government, or social justice should look for opportunities over the next year to gain experience in those areas.

-If you have questions about the Wayne Morse Law Fellows program that were not addressed above, email Wayne Morse Center Co-director Rebecca Dinwoodie, JD, at rcd@uoregon.edu.
+If you have questions about Wayne Morse Law Fellowships that were not addressed above, email Wayne Morse Center Co-director Rebecca Dinwoodie, JD, at rcd@uoregon.edu.